||Parks & Trails; Solid Waste

-The CRD is connecting two Elk/Beaver Lake Regional Park washroom facilities to the Saanich sewer system.
+The CRD is connecting Elk/Beaver Lake Regional Park washroom facilities to the Saanich sewer system.

 With nearly 1.5 million visitors to the park annually, the need for washroom facilities continues to increase and improved facilities are required.
 Connecting to the municipal sewer will provide long-term, year-round service to the public, reduce annual operating costs and eliminate the need to truck waste from the park.

 Based on existing system capacity, Saanich has requested the sewer connection occur along Pipeline Road.
-The detailed design and construction for this capital project is now underway.
-Construction is anticipated to begin in February 2017.
+Construction is anticipated to begin mid-August 2017 with completion by end of 2017.

 The CRD made an application to the Municipality of Saanich to connect to the municipal sewer because the park is outside the municipal sewer service area.
 Following public consultation, in August 2015 Saanich Council adopted a bylaw amendment to the Official Community Plan to extend the sewer service area to include the washroom facilities at Beaver Beach and the Filter Beds, as it represents a significant public benefit at no cost to the municipality.